Vehicle pass-by noise Measurements

 Pass-by noise measurement is mandatory for automotive manufacturers for product certification and the measurement procedures and conditions are recommended by international standard, ISO 362-3.
 In addition, pass-by noise measurements can be used as a product development and troubleshooting tool.

-A typical Indoor Pass-by system is based on the PULSE data acquisition and analysis platform.
-Software components Indoor Pass-by and PULSE LAN‐XI Multiple Front-end Driver are combined with LAN‐XI data acquisition hardware, including the frame, modules and front panels, free-field microphones and a data recorder.
+A typical Indoor Pass-by system is based on the PULSE LabShop data acquisition and analysis platform.
+The software components — PULSE Indoor Pass-by — are combined with LAN‐XI data acquisition hardware (including frame, modules and front panels), free-field microphones and a data recorder.